Alabama Locksmith License: How to Get Licensed in 2026 (Step-by-Step)

 Does Alabama Require a Locksmith License?

-What Does a Locksmith Do in Alabama?
+What Counts as Locksmith Work in Alabama?

 Step 1: Complete Approved Training

-• Alabama Locksmith Association (ALA) Beginner Class: A 5-day hands-on course ending with a 150-question exam.
+• Alabama Locksmith Association (ALA) Beginner Class: a 5-day hands-on course ending with a 150-question exam.

 • AESBL Certified Licensed Locksmith Alabama Exam.

-Step 2: Find Employment
+Step 2: Find Employment with a Licensed Company

 Alabama requires individual licensees to be affiliated with a licensed company.
 You generally cannot hold an active license unless you are employed by or own a registered locksmith business.